t4upl/quick_shots/currencyexchange/currencyexchange/README.md

 <details>
 <summary>Deeper analysis</summary>

-1. Over the years 2017-2022 PLN lost 6.09% value to EUR and 4.09% value to EUR.
-Based on average monthly values fluctuations of value are 1.33% for EUR and 4.09% for USD.
-This means that for EUR with a such strong downward trend in comparison to currency value fluctuations, there is little room to try to optimize the best time to buy.
+1. Over the years 2017-2022 PLN lost 6.09% value to EUR and 4.09% value to USD.
+Based on monthly average value fluctuations are 1.33% for EUR and 4.09% for USD.
+This means that for EUR there is little room to trying to optimize the best time to buy.
+This is due to very strong downward trend in comparison to currency value fluctuations.
 The strategy to buy *as soon as possible* even if not the best may be very close to optimal.
 There is more wiggle room for currency exchange optimization for USD.
 It is important to note that fluctuations are between monthly averages so if we took averages per day the fluctuations value would have been bigger.
-At the same time, I don't believe finding the best time to buy on a day-to-day basis is possible for an individual person.
+At the same time I don't believe finding best time to buy on day-to-day basis is within capacity of an individual person.
 2. On a month-to-month basis:
 - February, April, and January are the best times to buy.
 The order depends on the currency.
 For EUR it is February, April and January.
 For USD it is February, January, April.
 - I don't have a conclusive result for March.
 On month-to-month yearly analysis it did well but when we take a look at two-year month-to-month analysis results are mixed.
 For EUR March was a good time to buy in the first year but did poorly in the second year.
 For USD it did poorly in both years.
 This clashes with month-to-month for one-year period analysis where March was 4th best month to buy foreign currency.
 As a general rule, I would try to wait till April.
 - On the practical side it is astonishing how bad times to exchange are in November and December.
 For EUR you can wait till any of the best months: January, February (best) or April and be better.
 For USD better choices would be January or February (best).
-It is amazing that despite EUR going everything against it there is a possibility to come up with some form of currency exchange strategy.
+It is amazing that despite EUR going everything against it, there is still possibility to come up with some form of currency exchange strategy.
 This is probably because of the close time proximity of the worst and best time to buy.
 3. Best day of the week to buy is Monday.
 Friday is ok.
 I have no idea why this happens this way.
 4. Week-to-week analysis.
 Here I was trying not only the best month but week or period to buy USD or EUR.
 - To find the best period we should analyze the week-to-week graph.
 It shows weeks ranked by the best time to buy.
 To find the best period we should look for a consistent group of weeks near the left side of the graph i.e. they have the highest rank.
 By a consistent group of weeks I mean there are little or no spaces between weeks e.g. 15,14,16.